Bukk94/CoubDownloader/README.md

 You can also choose to download your own list by inserting it into proper structure.
 Create a folder called `Coubs-info` inside the folder where `CoubDownloader.exe` is.
-Inside that, create another folder, call it whatever you want.
-And inside that, create file `url_list.txt` with URLs to download.
-URLs must be separated by new-lines.
+Inside that, create another folder, call it whatever you want (e.g. `MyList`).
+And inside that subfolder, create file `url_list.txt` with URLs to download.
+**URLs must be separated by new-lines.**

 Final structure should look like this: `CoubDownloader\Coubs-info\mylist\url_list.txt`.
-When running the downloader,  during input insert nothing (just hit enter to continue).
+When running the downloader,
+during input insert nothing (just hit enter to continue) or insert name of the folder (in this case `MyList`).

 ## Requirements
 * ffmpeg